GrundoCapstone/Taste-Not-Waste/README.md

 ## Use App On Our Expo Account

-1. Download Expo Go on your mobile device or tablet
+1. Download <a href="https://expo.dev/client">Expo Go</a> on your mobile device or tablet

 2. Log into the taste not waste account
     <br /> <strong > username: </strong> tastenotwaste